paulboutin/pi-music-display/README.md

 To have your application start automatically when the Pi boots, you can create a systemd service file.
 For example, create a file ```/etc/systemd/system/pi-music-display.service``` with the following content:
+(replace $USER with the user that has permission to run docker from step 2 above.)

 ```ini
 [Unit]